GustavoMoranDiaz/EE322/README.md

 This is a picture of the reindeer:
 ![Chopper](Resources/TonyTonyChopper.png)
 ---
-Finally, [here](https://gustavomorandiaz.github.io/) is a link to my personal website developed using Github pages
+Finally, [here](https://gustavomorandiaz.github.io/) is a link to my personal website developed using GitHub pages

 Thank you!